-Mistaya Canyon is located a little way further down the Icefields Parkway about 80 kilometers from Lake Louise.
+Mistaya Canyon is located a little way further down the Icefields Parkway about 80 kilometers (50 miles) from Lake Louise.

 Although maybe not the most spectacular canyon walk we’ve ever done (Johnson Canyon and Maligne Canyon take the cake on this one) it is the perfect place to get out of your car and go for a quick walk on this day of driving.

-From the Mistaya parking lot, it is a 0.5 kilometer-long walk to the canyon.
+From the Mistaya parking lot, it is a 0.5-kilometer-long (0.3 mi) walk to the canyon.
 The walk is all downhill on the way there and it ends at a viewpoint overlooking the canyon.
 The canyon is beautiful and it really showcases the power of water as it rushes down the Mistaya River.

 5. Weeping Wall